WhitesPhD/JBES_2017/README.md

 1. Data.mat: Contains the time-series data about both asset/portfolios and macroeconomic risk factors/instruments

-2. Main.m is the main matlab file reads the data and run the main algorithm
+2. Main.m is some of the main matlab file reads the data and run the main algorithm

 3. StepUnique.m is the matlab function running the Gibbs sampler